-Benefits of high-intensity exercise
+Benefits of lifestyle changes

 Many of us think of HIIT as a great way to rev up our metabolism and keep burning calories after we've stopped to get max value from our exercise time.
 But if you want to not only look younger but feel younger—and, they say, help your body be younger—the best value may be with high intensity, which made the older participants cells in this limited study resemble those of younger people.

-High-intensity training could be the fountain of youth.
 Bursts of moderate and high-intensity training exercise seemed to reduce “many age-related differences in elderly participants' mitochondria”—see ABC Report.

 The Mayo Clinic study showed that HIIT is great for “reversing the declining ability of our cells to generate energy,” according to the New Scientist.
 Declining mitochondria may aggravate fatigue and contribute to developing diabetes.
 HIIT subjects also saw surges in heart, lung, and circulation health.